How we average 10 days from origin to cup

 FedEx to NYC: Day 2

-We pack and send the green beans direct from our farms in Colombia to our roasting facility in Brooklyn, New York.
+We pack and send the green beans direct from our facility in Bogotá, Colombia to our roaster in Brooklyn, New York.

 Roast: Day 7